Central Alberta Raceways starts season with COVID-19 restrictions - Sylvan Lake News

-Central Alberta Raceways has been impacted by the COVID-19 pandemic but owner Roy Keesar is hopeful the lessening of restrictions will eventually lead to a more normal season.
+Central Alberta Raceways has been impacted by the COVID-19 pandemic but President Roy Keesar is hopeful the lessening of restrictions will eventually lead to a more normal season.

 “We had to cancel our Demolition Derby.
 One of the biggest factors with COVID-19 is that everything has slowed down —the oil patch and everything else have resulted in basically zero sponsorship money,” he said.